What Is a Warlock in D&D?

 | Pactria | /PAK-tree-ah/ | Bound by Oath |

 Nethys (Veil Between Worlds) and Morvaine (Death's Beauty) are names that make an entrance before the character even speaks.
-If your Warlock is the kind who commands a room through sheer otherworldly presence, these names deliver that energy.
+If your Warlock commands a room through sheer otherworldly presence, these names deliver that energy.

 Gender-Neutral Warlock Names